BryceCanyonCounty/bcc-train/README.md

 local retval = exports['bcc-train']:CheckIfTrainIsSpawned()
 ```
 - Returns true if a train has been spawned false if no train is spawned/in-use

+# Side Notes
+- Thanks to our in house designer Lady Grey for all the images